 • Developing integrated curriculum to train a new generation of architects, design engineers and manufacturers on advanced wood products

-• Through UO’s leadership in building performance, providing guidance on acoustics, energy-efficiency, durability, air quality, and other performance measures
+• Through UO’s leadership in building performance, providing guidance on acoustics, energy, durability, air quality, and other additional performance measures

 The Oregon State University College of Forestry is an internationally recognized leader that is transforming education, research and policy for managing and sustaining working forest ecosystems in the 21st century.
 It offers graduate and undergraduate degree programs in managing forests, sustaining ecosystems and manufacturing wood products; conducts basic and applied research on the nature and use of forests; and operates over 14,000 acres of college research forests.